STUDY JAPANESE ONLINE WITH NATIVES HERE

 Fansub

-These are the ones that do everything in the smallest details, in the process of translation, revision and they also assign all the work of the karaoke production, because doing the timing Karaoke is a lot of work and takes a lot of time, because all the episodes, despite being the same opening and ending, have minimal changes in their timing.
+These are the ones that do everything in detail, in the process of translation, revision, and they also handle all the work of karaoke production, because creating the timing for karaoke takes a lot of effort and time, since all the episodes, although they have the same opening and closing, have minimal alterations in their timing.

-Members are careful to create nice fonts and readable sizes.
-Because those who watched anime have the ability to recognize the fansub only by the subtitles, that, of course, if you have already seen any of their projects.
-These translate directly from Japanese, and also from other languages.
+The members take care to create pleasant fonts and readable sizes.
+Because those who watch anime have the ability to recognize the fansub just by the subtitles, that is, of course, if they have already seen one of their projects.
+They translate directly from Japanese, and also from other languages.

 Some qualitysub: